ddc-java-13/top-tag/docs/index.md

   * Number of applicants
   * Number of tags issued
   * Elk harvests

+* Database Management<a href="https://developer.android.com/training/data-storage/room">Room API</a>
+* New Mexico Game & Wildlife<a href="https://www.wildlife.state.nm.us/download/hunting/species/elk/Elk-Hunting-Prospects-2021-2022-.pdf">Elk Hunting Prospects 2021-2022</a>

+  Top Tag will function while away from internet services to incorporate stretch goals.

 ## Device/external services

-* New Mexico wildlife management website to retrieve wild life data and harvest reports.
+* Map <a href="https://developers.google.com/maps/documentation/android-sdk/tileoverlay">Tile Overlays API</a>

 ## Stretch goals/possible enhancements

-* Would require permission from NM wildlife management, but storing a copy of users hunting and fishing licenses and E-tags.
+* Storing a copy of users hunting and fishing licenses and E-tags.
 * Incorporate for all game animals that require draw.
-Current App is designed for Elk.
-Future builds would incorporate Black Bear, Deer, Turkey, Oryx, Barbary Sheep, Javelina, and Prong Horn.
+The app is current designed for Elk.
+Future versions of the build will incorporate Black Bear, Deer, Turkey, Oryx, Barbary Sheep, Javelina, and Prong Horn.
 * Incorporate all "Over the Counter" game that do not require tag draw.
 This would be for non-draw required Black Bear, Turkey, and Barbary Sheep.
-* Incorporate satellite data and user location for map/traveling distance between user location and destination.
+* Incorporate satellite data and user location for map/traveling distance between user location and destination and to identify key locations such as camp grounds and trail access.